-Speaking at the Messenger AI Summit in Washington, DC, on December 5, Gensler cautioned reporting companies not to "AI wash," comparing it to the practice of "greenwashing," where a company's environmental or sustainability related statements are inflated, misleading or false.
-Greenwashing has been a recent focus of SEC enforcement actions, and the commission's Climate and ESG Task Force has brought several actions arising out of alleged ESG and climaterelated misconduct.[2]
+Speaking at the Messenger Al Summit in Washington, D.C., on Dec.
+5, Gensler cautioned reporting companies not to "Al wash," comparing it to the practice of "greenwashing," where a company's environmental or sustainability-related statements are inflated, misleading or false.
+Greenwashing has been a recent focus of SEC enforcement actions, and the commission's Climate and ESG Task Force has brought several actions arising out of alleged ESG and climate-related misconduct.[2]

 Shareholder lawsuits have also alleged greenwashing, such as in Perri v.
-Croskrey, a derivative suit filed in the US District Court for the District of Delaware in 2021 by the shareholders of Danimer Scientific Inc. who claimed that the company had overstated sustainability claims.
-[3] Numerous other consumer class action complaints have been filed related to greenwashing, including against Keurig Green Mountain, Inc., 7-Eleven, and H&M, among others.
+Croskrey, a derivative suit filed in the U.S. District Court for the District of Delaware in 2021 by the shareholders of Danimer Scientific Inc. who claimed that the company had overstated sustainability claims.[3]
+Numerous other consumer class action complaints have been filed related to greenwashing, including against Keurig Green Mountain Inc., 7-Eleven and H&M, among others.

-Al washing can also be compared to the recent trend of "cloud washing," where, during the rapid rise of cloud-based products and services, companies promoted products as "cloud-based" when they were merely delivered over the internet and did not truly fit the characteristics of cloud computing.
+Al washing can also be compared to the recent trend of "cloudwashing," where, during the rapid rise of cloud-based products and services, companies promoted products as cloud-based when they were merely delivered over the internet and did not truly fit the characteristics of cloud computing.

-Emphasizing that securities laws require "full, fair and truthful" disclosures, Gensler warned "don't do it," reiterating that "One shouldn't greenwash, and one shouldn't AI wash.
-I don't know how else to say it," he said.
+Emphasizing that securities laws require "full, fair and truthful" disclosures, Gensler warned, "Don't do it," reiterating that "one shouldn't greenwash, and one shouldn't AI wash.
+I don't know how else to say it."